FDA/open.fda.gov/drug/event/index.md

 ### Adverse event reports

 This highly simplified schematic illustrates the general nature of an adverse event report.
-A report may list several drug products, as well as several patient reactions. **When a report lists multiple drugs and multiple reactions, there is no way to conclude from the data therein that a given drug is responsible for a given reaction.**
+A report may list several drug products, as well as several patient reactions.
+No individual drug is connected to any individual reaction. **When a report lists multiple drugs and multiple reactions, there is no way to conclude from the data therein that a given drug is responsible for a given reaction.**

 {% include drug-adverse-event.html %}